Synonym(s)

 DefinitionThis section has been translated automatically.

-The leaves of the wild mallow and the mallow (mallow leaves - Malvae folium) are used phytotherapeutically, and the flowers of the wild mallow (mallow flowers - Malvae sylvestris flos).
+The leaves of wild mallow and common mallow (mallow leaves - Malvae folium) are used phytotherapeutically, as are the flowers of wild mallow (mallow flowers - Malvae sylvestris flos).

 General informationThis section has been translated automatically.